d-morrison/IntroStatActivities/_book/09-A14-inference-2cat_CI-theory.md

 | No Head Injury |     921    |      3270     |  4191 |
 | Total          |     1056   |      3944     |  5000 |

-Notice that the sample proprotions for each group are the same as the smaller sample size.
+Notice that the sample proportions for each group are the same as the smaller sample size.

 $$\hat{p}_1 = \frac{135}{1056}=0.127, \hat{p}_2 = \frac{674}{3944}=0.171$$